awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

 ## Related resources<a name="tutorial_mfa_related"></a>

-For related information found in the *IAM User Guide*, see the following resources:
+For additional information, see the following topics:
 + [Using multi\-factor authentication \(MFA\) in AWS](id_credentials_mfa.md)
 + [Enabling MFA devices for users in AWS](id_credentials_mfa_enable.md)
 + [Using MFA devices with your IAM sign\-in page](console_sign-in-mfa.md)